highfidelity/hifi-docs-grav-content/02.create-and-explore/03.start-working-in-your-sandbox/11.restoring-sandbox-content/docs.md

 ## Overview

-This page details how you can back up and restore your sandbox and sandbox content.
+This page details how you can backup and restore your sandbox and sandbox content.

 ##Introduction